Bandel: Sahaganj

-Sahaganj is 4 km from Bandel station.
+Sahaganj is the largest part/division of Bandel.
+It is also the only part of Bandel that is located beside the Hooghly River.
+It is 4 km from the Bandel station.
+It, along with Keota, form the majority of Bandel's urban area and population.
+Sahaganj's estimated population is about 90,000 as of 2020.
+The total area of Sahaganj is about 5.1 km2.
+The highest number of accommodations, as well as buildings are located at Sahaganj.
+The Bandel Church, Don Bosco School Bandel, Auxilium Convent School Bandel and Bandel St.John's High School are all located in Sahaganj.
+A large number of schools, hotels and restaurants are located here as well.
+The postal code of Sahaganj is 712104.

+The Hooghly River could be accessed via the Itkhola Ghat (locally called Chuni Miyar Ghat).
+Although the place is now closed because of unsafety in the ghat.

+As for the economy, Sahaganj plays a big role for Bandel's economy.
+The Dunlop factory, the Jupiter Wagons Limited industry and the numerous shops and markets in the place contribute to the economy.

 A unit of Dunlop India Ltd. is located here.
 Ruias purchased Dunlop India Ltd. from the Dubai-based Jumbo group owned by late Manu Chhabria.
-The postal code is 712104. and resumed production in January 2007 after 8 years.
+The postal code is 712104. and resumed production in January 2007 after eight years.
 After few months of starting production Ruias also stopped production again, till December 2012 there is no hope of light for the workers.
-Jupiter, an engineering company which manufacture railway based products such as Fright Wagons, Bogie & CMS Crossings, is located in front of Bandel ITI.
+Jupiter, an engineering company which manufacture railway based products such as Freight Wagons, Bogie & CMS Crossings, is located in front of Bandel ITI.